cscie114/csci-e-114-final-project-delpebricep/README.md

 I made use of Netlify's serverless functions to implement Quiz Land's leaderboard feature.
 The function allows users to query other players' high scores for a certain quiz, as well as submit their own scores.
 Player names and scores are stored in the MongoDB database.

+## Resource Credits

+I made use of a few internet resources to build certain parts of this website.
+They are all listed below.

 Resources